 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 A dentist may take extensive x-rays of the mouth, including a panorex (panoramic view; see below).

 Barium swallow.
 There are two types of these tests that are generally used to look at the oropharynx and check a patient’s swallowing.
 The first is a traditional barium swallow.
 During an x-ray exam, the patient is asked to swallow liquid barium so the doctor can look for any changes in the structure of the oral cavity and throat and see whether the liquid passes easily to the stomach.
 A modified barium swallow, or videofluoroscopy, is used to evaluate swallowing.
 The patient is asked to swallow liquid barium, pudding, and a cracker coated with barium.

 Panorex.
 This is a rotating, or panoramic, x-ray of the upper and lower jawbones to detect bone destruction from cancer or to evaluate teeth before radiation therapy or chemotherapy.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size, help the doctor decide whether the tumor can be surgically removed and determine whether the cancer has spread to lymph nodes in the neck or lower jawbone.
+A CT scan can also be used to measure the tumor’s size, help the doctor decide whether the tumor can be surgically removed, and show whether the cancer has spread to lymph nodes in the neck or lower jawbone.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.